chooper/autodnsfailover/README.md

 It tries to be very modular, so each basic feature is isolated in a separate class.
 This allows to replace e.g. the "are you alive" check with your own specific implementation, hopefully as cleanly as possible.

+# How it works

+Suppose you have a DNS round-robin setup involving three web servers, with the following DNS information:

+    www.example.com A 1.1.1.1
+    www.example.com A 1.1.1.2
+    www.example.com A 1.1.1.3

+You will run the autodnsfailover daemon on all three servers.
+When the daemon starts, it will make sure that the record for the server it's running on is present in the DNS.
+Then, it will check all the servers in the DNS (including itself).
+If one is found to be failing, it will be removed from the DNS.

+With the configuration described above, if you add a 4th server (with IP address 1.1.1.4), you don't have anything special to do.
+The new server will also run the autodnsfailover daemon, so it will automatically add the relevant DNS record.
+If at some point you stop one of the servers, the other servers will detect that and remove its DNS record.

+Of course, your DNS record TTL should be as low as possible, to make sure that failed servers removal is seen as soon as possible by the rest of the world.

 # How to use it

 You will need: